BobCochranLab/CppUnitTestDemo/README.md

 The Makefile comments explain some of the issues you might encounter.

+The goals for this example are:
+1)  To show how to create unit test code for your project's source code.
-One of my goals was to be able to build and debug Cpputest projects inside VS Code on linux, and to have a Makefile along with a launch.json, settings.json and tasks.json under the .vscode directory that faciliate building and debugging from inside VS Code.
+2)  To be able to build and debug Cpputest projects, both with 'make' and gdb at the linux command line, and with VS Code.
+3)  To provide the following setup files for the .vscode directory so you can quickly be able to build, execute and debug inside VS Code on linux:
+      a) Makefile
+      b) launch.json
+      c) settings.json
+      d) tasks.json